 Follow Safety Guidelines

 Safety is paramount on any trek.
 Follow all safety guidelines provided by your trek operator and local authorities.
-You should use reliable and well-maintained equipment and adhere to advice on trail conditions and weather forecasts.
+You should use reliable and well-maintained equipment and follow the advice on trail conditions and weather forecasts.
 Keep communication devices charged and accessible in case of emergencies.
-Also, it is important to ensure the guide you are with knows how to handle common health issues.
-You should also prepare yourself for the helicopter evacuation process to enhance your safety further.
+Also, it is essential to make sure that the guide you are with is knowledgeable about addressing common health issues.
+You should also prepare yourself for the helicopter evacuation process to help you better.

 Conclusion